renatocassino/dephpugger/README.md

   file: index.php # default: null
 ```

-Theese values will replace the default configuration.
+These values will replace the default configuration.

 # Full documentation